-- size and presence of symptoms related to mass effect - these will often necessitate surgical decompression regardless of cell type
+- size and presence of symptoms related to the mass effect: these will often necessitate surgical decompression regardless of cell type

-- cell type - prolactin and growth hormone secreting tumours can often be treated medically
+- cell type: prolactin and growth hormone-secreting tumors can often be treated medically

-The most commonly employed approach to pituitary masses is transphenoidally, whereby the floor of the pituitary fossa is accessed via the nasal cavity.
-In large tumours other approaches may be necessary (e.g. craniotomy).
+The most commonly employed approach to pituitary masses is transsphenoidal, whereby the floor of the pituitary fossa is accessed via the nasal cavity.
+In large tumors, other approaches may be necessary (e.g. craniotomy).

-Medical management of prolactinomas relies on administering a dopamine agonist (e.g. bromocriptine).
-Although it can dramatically reduce the size of a macroadenoma, it has been associated with increased incidence of haemorrhage into the tumour 4.
+Medical management of prolactinomas relies on administering a dopamine receptor agonist (e.g. bromocriptine or cabergoline).
+Although it can dramatically reduce the size of a macroadenoma, it has been associated with an increased incidence of hemorrhage into the tumor 4.

-Growth hormone secreting tumours are usually surgically resected, however in recurrent cases or in patients who are not able to undergo surgery they can be treated with octreotide (a long-acting somatostatin analogue) .
-This can result in both reduction of the size of the tumour and reduction in the serum levels of growth hormone 4-5.
+Growth hormone-secreting tumors are usually surgically resected, however, in recurrent cases or in patients who are not able to undergo surgery they can be treated with octreotide (a long-acting somatostatin analog).
+This can result in both reduction of the size of the tumor and reduction in the serum levels of growth hormone 4,5.

-Recurrent symptoms requiring further intervention is relatively common, with 18% of patients with non-functioning tumours and 25% of patients with prolactinomas eventually needing further treatment 6.
+Recurrent symptoms requiring further intervention is relatively common, with 18% of patients with non-functioning tumors and 25% of patients with prolactinomas eventually needing further treatment 6.